DragonSenseiGuy/secret-crow-online/.github/ISSUE_TEMPLATE/bug_report.md

 ## Description

-_A clear description of the bug._

-_What was happening in the game when the bug appeared?
-How many players were in the lobby?_
+_A clear description of the bug.
+Please include what was happening in the game when the bug appeared and how many players were in the lobby._

-_Screenshots of the bug, if possible:_
+_If possible, please include screenshots of the bug!_

 ## Expected Behavior